Nkenganyi/Interstellar/README.md

 Areas to Improve:
-1. Could have used JSP servlet and spring Model View resolver (Haven’t used MVC for application development – Have exposed the rest services which bill be used by the Angular application for view).
+1. Could have used JSP servlet and spring Model View resolver (Haven’t used MVC for application development – Have exposed the rest services which will be used by the Angular application for view).
 2. Caching could be implemented to prevent repetitive computation in a session.
 3. Swagger framework can be used to test the exposed rest service.
 4. Exception Handling with resource bundle to delegate appropriate error message.